-Somerton Surf Club Board and a dedicated member of the Sacred Heart College School Council.
-He also had 23 years in community football as a player, coach and administrator at Goodwood Saints Football club and Sacred Heart Old Collegians Football Club.
+David was a senior executive at Whelancare from 1997, including CEO from 2003 – 2015.
+He played an integral role overseeing its acquisition by Japara Healthcare in 2015.
+David is a Director of PMY Group Board, theSomerton Surf Club Board and a dedicated member of the Sacred Heart College School Council.
+He also had 23 years in community football as a player, coach and administrator at Goodwood Saints Football Club and Sacred Heart Old Collegians Football Club.

-Inducted into the Glenelg Football Club Hall of Fame, Nick Chigwidden’s career at the Club includes playing 293 games between 1987 – 2000, holding the record for the longest serving Captain for the Club (1993 -2000) and winning 4 consecutive Best & Fairest medals in 1991 – 1994.
-Chigwidden has been awarded Player Life Memberstatus for the Glenelg Football Club and the SANFL.
+Inducted into the Glenelg Football Club Hall of Fame, Nick Chigwidden’s career at the Club includes playing 293 games between 1987 – 2000, holding the record for the longest serving Captain for the Club (1993 -2000) and winning four consecutive Best & Fairest medals in 1991 – 1994.
+Chigwidden has been awarded Player Life Member status for the Glenelg Football Club and the SANFL.

-Rob is the recently retired managing director of Thirsty Camel bottle-shops.
+Rob is the former managing director of Thirsty Camel bottle-shops.
 After operating his own retail businesses and spending some time in the gaming industry, Rob moved into the liquor and hospitality industry where he spent some 30 years.
 His skills in strategic planning, business development and financial controls was fundamental in the establishment and success of the Thirsty Camel franchise brand, which now has over 60 retail liquor outlets.

 Rob has lived in Glenelg and been a member of the football club for 28 years.
 Even though his wife Maree and his four sons and grandsons are his highest priority in life, Rob really wants to contribute to the local community and to the future success of the Glenelg Football Club.

-|Nathan Godfrey||Chief Executive Officer|
+|Justin Scripps||Chief Executive Officer|

 |Paul Sandercock||Head of Football|

-|Annmarie Cox||Finance Manager|
+|Ann-marie Cox||Finance Manager|

-|Scott Uppington||SANFL Game Development Officer|
+|Scott Biddle||SANFL Game Development Officer|